 The Management Committee

-Parent Management Committee meetings are held week 3 and week 7 on a Thursday during Terms.
+Parent Management Committee meetings are generally held in week 3 and week 7 on a Thursday during Terms (dates may change).

 Birchgrove Community Association Membership